God and Trump: Does the Lord approve of his administration?

 For decades, the No. 1 issue in Christian political activism has rightly been the holocaust of abortion.
 But Trump has done as much as any Republican president to undermine the pro-life cause:

-In October 2025, the Food and Drug Administration approved a generic version of the abortion pill mifepristone.
+• In October 2025, the Food and Drug Administration approved a generic version of the abortion pill mifepristone.
 Its low cost expanded access to the easiest way to kill babies.
+Mifepristone accounted for 63 percent of all abortions — over 642,000 — in the U.S. in 2023, according to the Guttmacher Institute.

-In December 2025, the Department of Health and Human Services — Kennedy’s agency — restored funding to Planned Parenthood, prompting the American Civil Liberties Union to drop a lawsuit.
+• In December 2025, the Department of Health and Human Services — Kennedy’s agency — restored funding to Planned Parenthood, prompting the American Civil Liberties Union to drop a lawsuit.
+The funding was renewed for another year in March 2026.

-Trump has repeatedly resisted calls to ban abortion before 16 weeks of pregnancy, even opposing state laws that do that.
+• Trump has repeatedly refused to ban abortion before 16 weeks of pregnancy, even opposing state laws that do that.
 Ninety-five percent of abortions take place during the first 16 weeks.

-And, of course, he appointed Kennedy — whose history of pro-abortion zealotry includes defending it right up until birth — to oversee the department that administers abortion policy.
+• And, of course, he appointed Kennedy — whose history of pro-abortion zealotry includes defending it right up until birth for any reason — to oversee the department that regulates abortion.

-Christians, does God approve of a president who actively continues the genocide of babies, the worst moral and humanitarian crisis the world has ever seen?
+Christians, does God approve of a president who actively preserves and continues the genocide of babies, the worst moral and humanitarian crisis the world has ever seen?

 Pro-life Trump defenders point out that his Supreme Court appointments led to the end of Roe v.
 Wade.
 But abortions in the U.S. have increased since then, reversing a decades-long decline.
-They also point to his unprecedented support of the March for Life, but all of the above renders that nothing more than hypocritical pandering to placate the dogs on his leash.
+They also point to his unprecedented support of the March for Life, but all of the above renders that nothing more than hypocritical pandering to placate the poodles on his leash.
+It’s like someone who goes to church twice a year (like Trump).

 They also reiterate that the Democrats would be worse, with their championing of unrestricted abortion.
 But the election’s over; why compare and defend Trump now?
 And where in their reading of the Bible do they get the idea that God would be OK with protecting 95 percent of baby murders, and that such a small margin can be the difference between condemnation and emphatic support?
-Does God weigh evil on a scale or scorecard?
+Does God weigh evil on a scale?
+Grade on a curve?
+Does He excuse wickedness because something else is slightly more wicked?
+Does He tolerate sin so His people can win?
+Does He want us to resist evil with evil?

 Related: But look at the good things King Saul is doing